Sypek/llm-qa-2023/README.md

 ### Design

-As stated in the task description, I focused on using AWS components as much as I could.
+I focused on using AWS components as much as I could.
 Also as mentioned before, I focused only on implementing some of the components to simplify the solution.
 My decission was motivated by the following factors:
 - POC should provide sufficient functionality to demonstrate the faesability of the solution, it doesn't need to be a perfect, ready to go solution
 - I wanted to reduce costs of cloud services
 - Personal factor: time constraints